genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

 Data browser
 ~~~~~~~~~~~~

-Genestack Platform provides a rich collection of public datasets from SRA, ENA, GEO,
+Our platform provides you with a rich collection of freely accessible datasets that we
+imported from various well-known repositories, such as GEO NCBI, ENA, SRA and Array Express.
-and ArrayExpress.
-Data is synchronized regularly from these databases, keeping
+Data is synchronized regularly from these databases, keeping things up-to-date.
+There are
-things up-to-date.
-There are currently more than 3 million sequencing and microarray assays from over
+currently more than 3 million sequencing and microarray assays from over
 100,000 public datasets indexed in Genestack.
+All the public datasets and assays are accompanied by original metainformation
+describing biological data.
+Generally, this information is not standardized that makes operations
+with biological data, like browsing data and combining assays from several datasets or reproducing some
+analysis, difficult or even impossible without human participation.
+To harmonize raw metadata we apply **automated curation** where we map raw entries to
+controlled terms that we store and maintain in special files called **Dictionaries**.
+To prepare these Dictionaries we adopted terms from external ontologies or created them manually.
+You can also use our standardized and unified terminology to describe your own data
+or analysis results.

 The Data Browser allows to browse these public datasets, as well as your private
 data and the data shared with you on Genestack.
 You can access the Data